-- Lowers blood pressure: Along with laughing and increasing your endorphins, they can help you lower or maintain your blood pressure.
-This release of endorphins help muscles to relax and blood to circulate, which evidently will lower your blood pressure.
-High blood pressure is associated with greater risk of artery damage, heart disease and stroke.
+Lowers blood pressure: Along with laughing and increasing your endorphins, they can help you lower or maintain your blood pressure.
+This release of endorphins helps muscles to relax and blood to circulate, which evidently will lower your blood pressure.
+High blood pressure is associated with a greater risk of artery damage, heart disease, and stroke.

-- Speed up you responses: Get yourself a board game like chess, checkers or monopoly, and in time you might be better at being able to find those hard-to-find car keys without having to look for then in the entire house.
+- Speed up your responses: Get yourself a board game like chess, checkers or monopoly, and in time you might be better at being able to find those hard-to-find car keys without having to look for then in the entire house.
 Scientists at the University of Toronto in Canada assessed two groups’ ability to search for and find an object; their results showed that study participants who regularly played video games were far quicker at locating the target than those who didn’t play.

-- Grows your immune system: Research has shown that negativity, depression and stress can reduce your ability to fight disease.
-Positive feelings and thoughts, like the laughter and enjoyment that always comes with board games, prevents these effects by releasing some chemicals that fight stress and boost your immune system.
+- Grows your immune system: Research has shown that negativity, depression, and stress can reduce your ability to fight disease.
+Positive feelings and thoughts, like the laughter and enjoyment that always come with board games, prevent these effects by releasing some chemicals that fight stress and boost your immune system.
 A simple board game could give rise to the ‘survival genes’ and activate them in your brain, making the brain cells live longer and helping to fight disease.

 - Child development: Board games play a very important role in child health and brain development.
 Board games help children develop logic and reasoning skills, improve critical thinking and boost spatial reasoning.
 Encouraging children to play different types of board games can also increase verbal and communication skills while helping develop attention skills and the ability to concentrate and focus for longer periods of time.